mnot/I-D/rfc5988bis/draft.md

 # Introduction

-This specification defines a model for indicating the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").
+This specification defines a model for the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").

 HTML {{W3C.REC-html5-20141028}} and Atom {{RFC4287}} both have well-defined concepts of linking;